archcloudy/android_device_xiaomi_plato/README.md

-Copyright (C) 2023-2024 The LineageOS Project
+SPDX-FileCopyrightText: 2023-2024 The LineageOS Project

 Device configuration for Xiaomi 12T
 =============================================================